sanctuarycomputer/style/README.md

 <br>

 Occassionaly we are forced to use react inlineStyles.
 For example, when we have to change a height of a div based on a window dom parameter or an event listener.
-When you run into this scenerio, it's ok to get create with inline styles :)
+When you run into this scenerio, it's ok to get creative with inline styles :)